CSIRO-enviro-informatics/magda-config-kn/README.md

 ?
 Do you want to create facebook-client-secret for oAuth SSO?
 NO ?
 Do you want to manually input the password used for databases?
 Generated password: up3Saeshusoequoo ?
 Specify a namespace or leave blank and override by env variable later?
 YES (Specify a namespace) ?
-What's the namespace you want to create secrets into (input `default` if you want to use the `default` namespace)? default ?
+What's the namespace you want to create secrets into (input `default` if you want to use the `default` namespace)? kn ?
 Do you want to allow environment variables (see --help for full list) to override current settings at runtime?
 YES (Any environment variable can ove ride my settings)
 ?
 Do you want to connect to kubernetes cluster to create secrets now?
-YES (Create Secrets in Cluster now) Successfully created secret `smtp-secret` in namespace `default`.
+YES (Create Secrets in Cluster now) Successfully created secret `smtp-secret` in namespace `kn`.
-Successfully created secret `db-passwords` in namespace `default`.
+Successfully created secret `db-passwords` in namespace `kn`.
-Successfully created secret `auth-secrets` in namespace `default`.
+Successfully created secret `auth-secrets` in namespace `kn`.
 All required secrets have been successfully created!
 ```

+**Please note: you can choose any namespace (rather than `kn`) here.
+But if you use a different namespace.
+You need to adjust `helm update` command used in step 2 below with correct namespace.**

 3. Add the magda chart repo to helm